-I am sure you’ve heard plenty of advice or tips being shared online on how you can begin saving and what you should do to save more.
+I am sure you’ve heard plenty of advice or tips being shared online on ways to begin saving and what you should do to save more.
 The advice could be specific to an area like, savings on meals or savings on entertainment.

-This is why I am sharing 6 of my very own basic and general tips that you can immediately begin using to help you save a bit more!
+This is why I am sharing 6 of my very own ways to begin saving.
+They are basic and general tips that you can immediately begin using to help you save in your everyday life!

 Whenever I head out, I always bring my water bottle with me.
 This doesn’t have to be a very big bottle, just something that will fit into your bag.